 The many variable price plans and fixed rate plans available at Gexa Energy can help you use your electricity during peak hours without facing high energy charges.

-*Allow 4 to 8 weeks for delivery and installation of your Emerson SensiTM Touch Wi-Fi smart thermostats.
+*Allow 4 to 8 weeks for delivery and installation of your Copeland SensiTM Touch Wi-Fi smart thermostats.

 Energy Optimization is a feature of this plan, which means Gexa may remotely adjust the thermostat temperature during peak usage periods to optimize your energy usage.
 At any time, you may override this adjustment using your app or thermostat.